department-of-veterans-affairs/va.gov-platform-architecture/rfc/2023/2023-05-01-va-rfc-lightweight-apps-paths.md

 > * What are their strengths, weaknesses, risks?
 Why weren’t they chosen?
 > * Do not allow bias of a solution to show in this section, ensure each alternative has been considering seriously or do not list it in this section

+### Incremental adoption of a new framework

-Rather than adopt a lightweight apps path based on existing tools, we could immediately adopt a new framework that provides static page generation options, like Next.js.
-Adopting this across `vets-website` would be a large shift, so doing this incrementally for isolated applications might be a good approach.
+Rather than adopt a lightweight apps path based on existing tools, we could adopt a new framework that provides static page generation options, like Next.js.
+This would need to be done incrementally, since adopting this across `vets-website` would be a major shift and involve work across all VA.gov teams.
 Taking this approach would require engineers to become familiar with the best practices and pitfalls of another framework.
 There may be a significant population of engineers with this knowledge who could help develop expertise across the Platform and VFS teams.
 It would still be important to measure and budget for performance.
 This approach probably requires further exploration and could not be immediately adopted.

 ## Diagrams